 The Federal Government, RBA and banking sector are doing a bunch of things to help businesses through the crisis.

 This includes government-guaranteed loans to help SMEs access working capital up to $250,000 with no interest for the first six months.
-This is rolling out via the banks – so far CommBank, NAB and Westpac (see ‘unsecured lending’) have announced their loans through this scheme.
+This is rolling out via the banks – see the details on ANZ, CommBank, NAB and Westpac (see ‘unsecured lending’) so far.

 Across the board, banks are offering various types of support to take the pressure off existing loans and make new ones more affordable.
 That’s the short story and it means if you need support, contact your bank (that includes for home loan help, but we’re not covering that here).